 Use Lifecycle Manager actions

-Although they most commonly trigger workflow execution, automations can be used in conjunction with many other platform assets, including Lifecycle Manager (LCM) actions.
+Although automations most commonly trigger workflow execution, they also work with many other Platform assets, including Lifecycle Manager (LCM) actions.

 This page explains why LCM actions benefit from automation and how to automate them.